-8. (1) The continuous assessment will be based on the following components:

-- a) attendance at lectures, tutorials, seminars, conferences, specialized courses, field visits and other activities organized by the Institute during the course of the Academic Year and for which attendance by candidates is compulsory, which shall represent ten per centum (10%) of the total marks awarded to candidates in this respect; - b) performance in the written assignments and related tutorials in the law of the sea, which shall represent fifteen per centum (15%) of the total marks awarded to candidates in this respect; - c) performance in the written assignments and related tutorials in shipping law, which shall represent fifteen per centum (15%) of the total marks awarded to candidates in this respect; - d) performance in the public international law / law of the sea written test held in respect of the first semester of the Academic Year, which shall represent thirty per centum (30%) of the total points awarded to candidates in this respect; and - e) performance in the shipping law written test held in respect of the first semester of the Academic Year, which shall represent thirty per centum (30%) of the total marks awarded to candidates in this respect. - (2) For the purposes of this regulation: - a) During any Academic Year attendance at every lecture and other academic activity referred to in regulation 8 (1)(a) hereof is compulsory unless an exception is made in the event of illness of the candidate or for any other valid reason, in which case prior permission must be granted by the Director. - b) Candidates are required to sign the attendance book for every lecture and academic activity referred to in regulation 8 (1)(a) hereof. - c) Marks awarded in terms of regulation 8 (1)(a) hereof shall be calculated pro rata based on the total number of lectures and other academic activities held throughout the Academic Year and the number of lectures and other academic activities the candidate has attended.
+- 8. (1) The continuous assessment will be based on the following components: - a) attendance at lectures, tutorials, seminars, conferences, specialized courses, field visits and other activities organized by the Institute during the course of the Academic Year and for which attendance by candidates is compulsory, which shall represent ten per centum (10%) of the total marks awarded to candidates in this respect; - b) performance in written assignments, oral presentations and practical exercises during the academic year shall represent thirty per centum (30%) of the total marks awarded to candidates in this respect; - c) performance in written tests held at the end of the first semester shall represent sixty per centum (60%) of the total marks awarded to candidates in this respect; - (2) For the purposes of this regulation: - a) During any Academic Year attendance at every lecture or other academic activity referred to in regulation 8 (1)(a) hereof is compulsory unless an exception is made in the event of illness of the candidate or for any other valid reason, in which case prior permission must be granted by the Director. - b) Candidates are required to sign the attendance book for every lecture and academic activity referred to in regulation 8 (1)(a) hereof. - c) Marks awarded in terms of regulation 8 (1)(a) hereof shall be calculated pro rata based on the total number of lectures and other academic activities held throughout the Academic Year and the number of lectures and other academic activities the candidate has attended.